model4s/model4s/README.md

 ```
 That is a lot of boilerplate!
 Maintaining all of this models quickly becomes tedious for more complicated models.

-With Model4s, you can easily reduce all this model to the single point:
+With Model4s, you can easily reduce all this 6 models to the single point:
 ```scala
 import com.github.model4s._